You don’t have to be a math wiz to understand what a Pareto Chart is.

 6) The Pareto Principle can analyze Pareto Charts, also known as the 80/20 rule.

 What is the Pareto Principle?

 The Pareto Principle states that 80% of the results are determined by 20% of the causes.

-Therefore, you should try to find the 20% of defect types that are causing 80% of all defects.
+Therefore, you should try to find the 20% of defect types that cause 80% of all defects.

 While the 80/20 rule does not apply perfectly to the example above, focusing on just 2 types of defects (Button and Pocket) has the potential to remove the majority of all defects (66%).

 Applying the Pareto Principle to Quality in Manufacturing

 When it comes time to build Pareto Charts to analyze defects in your production lines, you should not have to open Excel.
 With the right frontline operations software, your Pareto Charts will be created automatically.